shrugal/PersoLootRoll/README.md

 ## Roadmap
 These are the things I have planed currently, but feel free to add a ticket here on GitHub to suggest a feature that you would like to see!

+- More translations: Sadly I only speak German and English, so if you speak another language (or find errors in my translations :P) then please create a pull request here on GitHub and I will gladly add your translation!
 - Only suggest items for specific specs
 - Transmog mode: Check appearance instead of stats, ilvl, ...
 - Block (and maybe answer) all trades, whispers etc. for a few seconds after looting an item
 - Customize messages the addon sends to other players
 - Masterloot mode: Someone in your raid gets a list of all tradable loot and can assign it by hand to whoever rolled on it.
 I don't quite know about this one, because it would probably include much more stuff (like loot councils), and it might be better to somehow integrate with existing loot-distribution addons like RCLootCouncil.